 As opposed to combing the internet all day long, take the time to find the spots that gather the information you want to see.
 There’s zero need to waste time attempting to gather it all by yourself.
 The work is there, so lean on that labor and focus your efforts elsewhere.

 9. Following the herd

 When it seems like everyone is going along the same way, it can be tough to go against the grain.
 This is true in many areas of life, as well as with sports betting.
-If everyone is making the same call on an outcome, a fear of missing out may creep in.
+If everyone makes the same call on an outcome, a fear of missing out may creep in.

-The best advice is to get to the point where you can make your decisions with confidence and deal with the results no matter what.
+The best advice is to get to the point where you can make your decisions confidently and deal with the results no matter what.
 There will be times that you land on the same side as the general public, but that doesn’t mean you should change course when you’re not.